Daikoku Seamount: Geography

-Structure

-Daikoku is a volcanic cone sitting on top of an older caldera, which has been almost completely filled during periods of volcanic activity.
-The modern cone of Daikoku rises around 700 m from the caldera base, which is at a depth of 1050 m, and has a 200 m wide summit crater, which is slightly breached on the northwest side.
-At several sites near the summit molten sulfur has been observed, forming both rivulets and ponds.
-One such pond has been stopped from crusting over by bubbling gases.
-It has been called the "Sulfur Cauldron" and compared to the sulfur volcanism on Io, a moon of Jupiter.
+The seamount is located around 850 km north of Guam in the Micronesia region of the Pacific Ocean, a region consisting of hundreds of islands.
+Morphologically, Daikoku is a volcanic cone sitting on top of an older caldera that has been almost completely filled during periods of volcanic activity.
+The modern cone of Daikoku rises around 700 m from the caldera base, at a depth of 1050 m, and has a 200 m wide summit crater that is slightly breached on the northwest side.
+On the summit is located a lake of molten sulfur, which has been called the "Sulfur Cauldron" and compared to the sulfur volcanism on Io, a moon of Jupiter.
+Such phenomenon has also been observed at Nikkō Seamount also in the Mariana Arc.

-Composition

-The volcano is known to be of andesitic origin, with high-temperature hydrothermal vents that release high concentrations of gas.

 Geologic setting

-The seamount is located in the Mariana Island Arc, which is a volcanic island arc formed from magma generation in the process of subduction, in which a tectonic plate subsides under another plate.
+The seamount is located in the Mariana Island Arc, a volcanic island arc formed from magma generation in the process of subduction, in which a tectonic plate subsides under another plate.
 In this case, the Pacific Plate subducts beneath the Mariana Plate through the Mariana Trench, which is the deepest trench in the world.
 The typical type of volcanoes formed by this subduction are stratovolcanoes.
 Their structures consist of layers of volcanic ash, pumice, and other volcanic rocks.

 Submarine arc volcanoes are the main route by which volatiles, including CO2 (carbon dioxide) and SO2 (sulfur dioxide), released from subducting plates return to the ocean and make up a part of the oceanic volatile budget.

 Fauna

-The volcano has many hydrothermal vents, which can host various animal species including the one which makes this seamount widely known, the tonguefish Symphurus thermophilus.
+The volcano has many hydrothermal vents, that can host various animal species including the tonguefish Symphurus thermophilus.

 On Daikoku, this species lives at depths of 475-320 m, which coincide with the locations of hydrothermal vents.
 These fish are very common and aggregate especially in flat areas with loose sediments.
 They are bottom-dwelling flatfish, which move frequently in small steps.
 Large groups of tonguefish occur up to the edge of the sulfur pond, and some fish were observed to swim onto, and pause on, the congealing sulfur, apparently unharmed.
 Their diet consists mostly of smaller crustaceans and polychaetes.

 Also common on the sediment slopes of the seamount are the gastropod Oenopota ogasawarana and hermit crabs.
 On the sulphur layers at the base of the slope are bythograeid crabs, but no shrimps were found on this seamount.

 Tubeworms (Lamellibrachia satsuma) can be found on the slopes of Daikoku at depths of around 400 m.
 Like the tonguefish, the tubeworms also are mostly found near hydrothermal vents.